-Barbara Daykin is the board-level person designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
+Barbara Dakin is the board-level person designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
 There is also the LGC safeguarding lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the Academy.

 A review of the Academy's child protection policies takes place at least annually, including an update and review of the effectiveness of procedures and their implementation.
-The review is a Peer to Peer review within the Cluster of the academies.
+The review of each academy's safeguarding processes is externally commissioned by GAET, using Anchored Schools.
 The Academy draws on the expertise of staff, including the DSL(s), in shaping the Academy's safeguarding arrangements and policies.